jockbert/monkey_test/DOCUMENTATION.md

 let mostly_true = gens::bool::with_ratio(1,20);
 ```

-There are some more specialized generators.
-In module
+There are also specialized generators:

-`gens::sized` there are generators that return progressively larger and larger
+* In `gens::sized`, generators that produce progressively larger values, useful
-values, suitable for controlling the size of generated collections.
-In module
+  for controlling the size of generated collections.
-`gens::fixed` there are generators that do not use randomness, which can be
-useful sometimes.
+* In `gens::fixed`, generators that produce fixed values without randomness.

 ```rust
 use monkey_test::*;